rpopuc/aido/README.md

 ## If you really like this script 😜

-You can install it in your system by copying it to a directory in your $PATH, such as /usr/bin.
+You can install it in your system, as a command, by copying it to a directory in your `$PATH`, such as `/usr/bin`.
 To do this, run the following commands:

 ```
 chmod +x aido.py